M-o-a-T/venusian/README.md

 ### OpenEmbedded libraries

-Venus binaries use `/lib/ld-linux-armhf.so.3` as its ELF loader.
-The Venusian assumes that your host system is not an `armhf` system (Raspberry Pi 3 and 4 run in 64-bit mode under Debian) and thus doesn't need to run any other `armhf` binaries.
+Venus binaries is an `armhf` system and thus uses `/lib/ld-linux-armhf.so.3` as its ELF loader.

+The Venusian assumes that its host is not an `armhf` system (Raspberry Pi 3 and 4 run in 64-bit mode under Debian) and thus doesn't need to run any other `armhf` binaries.

 The Venusian hijacks this loader by patching the `/lib` and `/usr/lib` strings that define its library search path, to `/v/l/` and `/v/u/lib` respectively.
 Appropriate symlinks then ensure that the Venus binaries use Venus libraries.

+#### Alternate solution

-Alternately, we could binary-patch all required Venus binaries so they use our patched loader.
-(Feel free to supply a patch.)
+If you do need to run non-Venus `armhf` binaries, we could alternately patch all Venus binaries so they use a patched loader that's located somewhere else.

+Feel free to supply a script that does this.

 ### Venusian user